replicatedhq/replicated-field-labs/doc/01-architecture.md

 It also accepts an alternative `env_csv` parameter for using exports from google forms/sheets.

-A `prefix` should always be passed, to help ensure unique app names/slugs and avoid slug deduplication via suffixing.
+A `prefix` should always be passed, to help ensure unique app names/slugs and avoid slug deduplication via suffixing.  (prefix should not include the word 'lab')

 A to-be-better-documented `invite_users` flag is also available, which will invite users to the chosen vendor.replicated.com account based on user emails in the Environment list.